 Treatment for older people should generally begin with low-dose antidiabetic medicines with a low risk of hypoglycemia (especially metformin and dipeptidyl peptidase-4 inhibitors (DPP-4I)), with a gradual increase in dose and monitoring of response after each increase.
-Drugs linked to a high risk of hypoglycemia such as sulfonylureas with insulin, especially postprandial and combinations, change and task completion were included in many studies. should be avoided as much as possible.
+Drugs linked to a high risk of hypoglycemia such as sulfonylureas should be avoided as much as possible.
 Several studies have proved its safety in the treatment of elders.
 Its benefits include its effectiveness in lowering HbA1c levels, positive effects on body mass and lipid profiles, and the fact that metformin is a medicine that improves prognosis^{3, 4, 6}.